bl0x/serialftp/README.md

 `serialftp` is tested on

-- Raspberry Pi Pico / Pico W
+- Raspberry Pi Pico / Pico W (earlephilhower/arduino-pico)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Authors: